Révolution Permanente

-Révolution Permanente (RP) is a French political organization adhering to Trotskyism.
+Révolution Permanente (RP) is a French trotskyist political party.
 It was founded in 2022 as the French section of the Trotskyist Fraction – Fourth International, originating from the Courant communiste révolutionnaire (CCR), a tendency of the New Anticapitalist Party (NPA) until 2021.
 According to La Croix, Adèle Haenel, Assa Traoré and Frédéric Lordon are supporters of the organization.

 History

 Internal current of the NPA

 The Revolutionary Internationalist Communist Group (CRI) was admitted in 2008 as sympathiser section of the Trotskyist Fraction – Fourth International (TF-FI), but after the creation of the New Anticapitalist Party (NPA) they decided to dissolve within the CLAIRE Tendency of the NPA (acronym for "Tendency for Communism and self-organized, internationalist and revolutionary struggle").
 Later, in 2010, the TF-FI militants and the CLAIRE-tendency established "The Collective for a Revolutionary Tendency" (CRT) of the NPA, which joined Platform 4 for the first NPA congress.
 It advocated for a revolutionary orientation, opposing several other platforms considered too moderate.
 The CRT was dissolved after NPA's first congress (February 10 - February 13 2011).
 In April 2011 the "Revolutionary Communist Current" (CCR) was officially founded by the TF-FI militants, after leaving the CLAIRE-tendency in February 13 2011.